keyboard - PS/2 keyboard driver

 keyboard_send_to(task, c) Inject a byte directly into a task’s ring (used by vtty_switch for KEY_FOCUS_GAIN).

-keyboard_release_task(task) Free a task’s slot and clear focus/pane bindings on exit.
+keyboard_release_task(task) Free a task’s slot and clear focus if it points at the task, on exit.

 The public API still uses char so existing consumers (if (c == KEY_ARROW_UP) ...) continue to compile unchanged.
 The producer pipeline is unsigned char end to end - see “Sentinel safety” below.